-We get many emails like this each day and we encourage you to have a look through our timetable, price lists, FAQ page and Facebook page before emailing us your question.
+We get many emails like this each day (we aren’t kidding!) and we encourage you to have a look through our timetable, price lists, FAQ page and Facebook page before emailing us your question.
 As we are not at the studio 9-5, it may be faster for you to find the information you need on our website.
 If you would like to give us a call, please do and leave a message.
 Please ensure your message is clear and concise with a contact number, so we can call you back as soon as we can.

 Do you accept students from other studios?

 Of course!
 All our classes are open to students from any studio.
 If you are an instructor we do ask you to please be respectful of our teachers and syllabus and let us know you teach elsewhere, so we can have a chat about what we can do for you.